-But after spending 2 days exploring on a scooter, I can safely say that Bajawa is one of the most unique places to visit and is well worth a stop if you have the time.
+After spending 3 days exploring Bajawa, I can safely say that it’s one of the most unique places to visit and is well worth a stop if you’re doing an overland trip from Labuan Bajo to Kelimutu Lakes in Moni.

 Bajawa is a small village that holds a lot of charm.
 It’s a refreshing escape from the mass tourism that other parts of Indonesia are known for and I recommend that you spend 2 nights here.